-How We Deploy Predictive Analytics in South Shore
+How We Build Predictive Analytics in South Shore

 We build forecasting models from your existing data.
 For South Shore restaurants, we predict daily demand using day of week, weather, local events, and historical sales.
 For service businesses, we forecast appointment demand by service type and time period.
 For community organizations, we predict program enrollment, event attendance, and resource needs based on historical participation data and community engagement signals.